SpheroidUniverse/SpheroidScript/docs/ui/button.md

 ## `onClick` event handler

-As you obviously will want to execute some kind of script when a button is tapped, add an `onClick` event handler to a button.
+As you obviously will want to execute some kind of script when a button is tapped, add the `onClick` event handler to a button.
 In an example, we just want to print a log message:

 ```